tdwg/website/content/pages/conferences/2021/index.md

 TDWG gratefully acknowledges the financial or in-kind support of TDWG 2021 by the following organizations.

+## Code of Conduct

+By participating in TDWG 2021, you agree voluntarily to abide by our [Code of Conduct](https://www.tdwg.org/about/code-of-conduct/).

 ## Contacts

 Please send questions to [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org)